guidoism/escape/study.md

 * [Constraint Logic Propagation Conflict Spreadsheets](https://www.youtube.com/watch?v=voG5-15aDu4) - Video, need to watch
 * [To Dissect a Mockingbird](http://dkeenan.com/Lambda/index.htm) - A Graphical Notation for the Lambda Calculus with Animated Reduction
 * [Notes on notation and thought](https://github.com/hypotext/notation/blob/master/README.md)
+* [The Theory of Concatenative Combinators](http://tunes.org/~iepos/joy.html) - The eight combinators swap, dup, zap, cat, cons, unit, i, and dip can be used to construct all others

 ## Graphic Design